StrutTower/tower-file-input/README.md

 ﻿## Tower-File-Input

-This is a simple jQuery plugin that works as a UI upgrade to the default HTML file input.
+This is a simple JavaScript plugin that works as a UI upgrade to the default HTML file input.

 [Live Demo](https://struttower.github.io/tower-file-input/demo/index.html)